 - Tipping taxi drivers is kind of your call.
 Some say it’s the norm but other Londoners mentioned it isn’t a must.

 There is no shortage of hotels in London, it’s just a matter of location and price.
 Since a lot of the city’s highlights and nightlife are to be found in the north bank of the River Thames, it likely makes more sense to stay in or around Central London on the north bank (Holborn, Covent Garden etc).
 Here’s a list of all London hotels that you can book online via booking.com.
 You can also narrow your search with these Central London hotels.

-I personally l stayed at the Hoxton Holborn.
+I personally l stayed on a number of visits to London at the Hoxton Holborn.
 The Hoxton is a small boutique-hotel chain and their Holborn location is just perfect.
 The lobby features a very happening cafe/bar/restaurant and rooms are well furnished.
 A “hipster-twist” to this cool hotel is the “breakfast bag”, left to hang outside your room at no extra charge.